EXCLUSIVE-Angola's oilfield debts to energy majors hit $1 billion - sources

 "This has boosted Sonangol's process of divestment in some of these blocs," the banking source said, adding that the defaulted payments and interest likely runs to more than $1 billion though the total figure was not clear.

-The source also noted rising oil prices would brighten the company's financial prospects.
+The source also noted rising oil prices <LCOc1> would brighten the company's financial prospects.

 SLUMPING OUTPUT

-An oil company source added: "Sonangol hasn't paid cash calls for a while", noting that debts on just one of the 8 fields for which the company offered partial stakes ran above$100 million.
+An oil company source added: "Sonangol hasn't paid cash calls for a while", noting that debts on just one of the eight fields for which the company offered partial stakes ran above$100 million.

-Angola, Africa's number two exporter where offshore exploration halted briefly last year as the pandemic collapsed global demand, has been struggling to reverse a steady slump in its oil output.
+Angola, Africa's No.2 exporter where offshore exploration halted briefly last year as the pandemic collapsed global demand, has been struggling to reverse a steady slump in its oil output.
 Planned monthly exports in July fell to the lowest in at least 13 years, when Reuters tracking began.

 In comments carried by state news agency Angop this month, he declined to estimate the value of the stakes offered for sale.